TanGeeGo/tangeego.github.io/_pages/about.md

 I am going to be a Postdoctral Researcher in the [Samueli ECE](https://www.ee.ucla.edu) at [UCLA](https://www.ucla.edu/), closely working with Prof. [Aydogan Ozcan](https://research.seas.ucla.edu/ozcan/).

-I received my Ph.D. at Zhejiang University, where I co-advised by Prof. [Huajun Feng](https://person.zju.edu.cn/0086127) and Prof. [Zhihai Xu](https://person.zju.edu.cn/0089108#0).
-My work involves both applied optics and computer vision to realize better computational photography.
+Previously, I received my Ph.D. at Zhejiang University, where I co-advised by Prof. [Huajun Feng](https://person.zju.edu.cn/0086127) and Prof. [Zhihai Xu](https://person.zju.edu.cn/0089108#0).
+My PhD research focused on involving both applied optics and computer vision to realize sharper computational photography.
+I have extensive connections with the industry and some of my works has been implemented into the latest mobile terminals.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I like playing basketball, moreover, interesting digital games also attract me.
+Besides my name, you can also call me TanGeeGo, which is a nicky-ID through my grown-up (I won't tell you the origin of TanGeeGo is that I couldn't understand the english, "Time To GO!", spoken by the [Rifleman](https://wowpedia.fandom.com/wiki/Rifleman) when I was a child :satisfied:).
+I like anything that brings happiness, not only for me, but for all around.
+I believe science and technology are supposed to be fun after all.